 I'm a Buyer, what's in it for me?

-Below are some of the benefits of SlaveCheck for you as a 'Buyer' organization or a 'Reporting Entity' if you meet the revenue threshold of MSA.
+Below are some of the benefits of SlaveCheck for a 'Buyer'.

 1. You Need All Your Suppliers to Cooperate

-You can't meet your MSA obligations without the cooperation of all your Suppliers - not just the ones you have contracts with (ie your Tier-1 Suppliers, but all Suppliers all the way back to the source of your supply chains.
+You can't meet your modern slavery compliance obligations without the cooperation of all your Suppliers - not just the ones you have contracts with (ie your Tier-1 Suppliers), but their Suppliers as well.
 Fortunately, SlaveCheck has made it free, simple and useful for your Suppliers to participate.
 If you're interested in the benefits to your Suppliers (you're most likely a Supplier as well, most organizations are Buyer/Suppliers), check out I'm a Supplier, what's in it for me?

 SlaveCheck is free for your Suppliers, and if you have subsidiary companies, it's free for them as well.
-The free plan has limited functionality but enough to allow Suppliers to do their bit to assist you to comply with MSA.
-To investigate your supply chain beyond your Tier-1 Suppliers, you'll need a paid plan.
+The free plan has enough to allow non-Reporting Entities to do their bit to assist their Customers / Buyers / Reporting Entities to meet their modern slavery compliance obligations.
 You can compare the free and paid plans under Pricing.

 4. It’s The Right Thing To Do

-The G20 countries – the world’s 20 most advanced economies – import the bulk of slave-made goods.
-While it’s less than 5% of our imported goods, we are the ones enabling the callous exploitation of a global subclass of humanity – 40 million people, 10 million of them children.
+The G20 countries – the world’s 20 wealthiest, most advanced economies – import the bulk of slave-made goods.
+We are the ones enabling this callous exploitation of a global subclass of humanity – 50 million people, over 10 million of them children.
 When the cost to fix the problem is so negligible (see next point), how can we ignore this problem?

-A fundamental tenet of SlaveCheck is that companies only have control over modern slavery within their 'direct operational network' ('DON').
-DON includes your own operations and Tier-1 Suppliers, and if you have subsidiary companies, each of their operations and Tier-1 Suppliers.
-Companies will strike legal and operational hurdles as soon as they begin to investigate modern slavery outside DON.
-SlaveCheck takes care of evidencing and monitoring modern slavery situations outside of a company's DON.
+A fundamental tenet of SlaveCheck is that companies only have control over modern slavery within their 'direct operational network' ('DON') ie your own operations, any subsidiary companies you may have and your Group's Tier-1 Suppliers.
+Companies will strike numerous roadblocks trying to investigate outside their DON.
+SlaveCheck takes care of this.

 8. Avoid Losing Investors and Customers